 Located 709 km away from Naples, Sicily is the largest island in the Mediterranean Sea and Southern Italy.
 With its gleaming diversity of landscapes and natural beauty, it doesn’t fail to fascinate us.

-The main things to do in Sicily include the Valley of Temples, Palermo, Syracuse, Taormina, Mount Etna, beaches.
+The main things to do in Sicily include the Valley of Temples, Palermo, Syracuse, Taormina, Mount Etna, and beaches.

 Caponata, Arancini, and Sfincione are among the favorite dishes to try here.
-Most Sicilians eat large quantities of street food, which includes the renowned arancini (a form of deep-fried rice croquettes).
+Most Sicilians eat large quantities of street food, including the renowned arancini (a form of deep-fried rice croquettes).
 More often, you would also be served with Magnia e Bevi, which is a grilled green onion wrapped in bacon.

 11. Lake Garda